Tuesday, February 17, 2026

 What KPIs does the FCA expect firms to track?

 The FCA does not prescribe a fixed list, but it expects firms to monitor metrics that demonstrate complaints are handled promptly, fairly, and consistently, and that risks to customers are identified early.
-In practice, firms should track indicators covering timeliness, decision quality, root causes, vulnerability outcomes, escalation rates, and systemic trends, and be able to show how those metrics are reviewed, interpreted, and acted upon.
+In practice, firms should track indicators covering timeliness, decision quality, root causes, vulnerability outcomes, escalation rates, and systemic trends.

 There is no single correct timeframe.
 Regulators expect complaints to be resolved as quickly as possible, not merely within deadlines.
-Strong performance is shown by stable or improving median resolution times supported by evidence that complex cases are prioritised and customers kept informed.
+Strong performance is shown by stable or improving median resolution times, with evidence that complex cases are prioritised and customers kept informed.

 How do you measure complaint quality?